+For the romantic in you, slow things down a bit with a Gondola Ride at The Venetian.
 Accompanied by singing gondoliers, this leisurely tour takes you along the quarter-mile replica of the Grand Canal in Venice.
 Just down the street, you'll discover another romantic Italian attraction at Bellagio.
-The world-famous Fountains of Bellagio will speak to your heart as opera, classical and whimsical musical selections are carefully choreographed with the movements of 1,000 water-emitting devices.
+The world-famous Fountains of Bellagio will speak to your heart as opera, classical and whimsical musical selections are carefully choreographed with the movements of more than 1,000 water-emitting devices.
 Next stop: Paris.
 Take an elevator ride to the observation deck atop the 50-story replica of the Eiffel Tower at Paris Las Vegas for a panoramic view of the Las Vegas Valley.

 After you've chosen your dream car, you'll be ready to meet and greet some of the most famous celebrities in the world at Madame Tussauds Wax Museum.
 Located at The Venetian, the museum showcases more than 100 wax figures of some of the world's most popular film, television, music and sports celebrities.
-Visitors can even interact with several of its "celebrity" experiences for a truly memorable photo opportunity.
+Visitors can even interact with several "celebrity" experiences for a truly memorable photo opportunity.
 To really impress your friends, don't forget to bring home some gold.
 Golden Nugget Hotel & Casino has the first GOLD to go ATM in Las Vegas.
 The GOLD to go ATM vending machine dispenses 24-karat gold bars of various weights ranging between one to 250 grams.
 The vending machine also sells traditional gold coins and signature gold bars featuring the Golden Nugget logo.